james-b-yu/font-tool/README.md

-# AS OF 2021, THIS TOOL IS USELESS!
-WINDOWS NOW ALLOWS YOU TO INSTALL FONTS ON A USER BASIS.
-This program thus exists as a relic of the lengths went to in order to use beloved fonts.
+As of 2021, this tool is obselete.
+Windows now allows you to install fonts on a user bases.
+This program now exists as a relic of the lengths went to in order to use beloved custom fonts on public computers.

 # Font Tool
 ## What?